gspindles/mj-score-eval/README.md

 ### 7.0 Terminal Tiles

 Terminals are the 1 and 9 number tiles.
-The Greater patterns consist of terminal tiles only, while the Lesser patterns include also "123" and "789" Chows.
+The Greater patterns consist of terminal tiles only, while the Lesser patterns include also "123" and "789" chows.

 #### 7.1.1 Two-Tailed Terminal Chows (老少順) : 5
 A sequece of 123 and 789 in the same suit.